 The Texas Education Code (TEC), §28.023, allows students in primary grades to accelerate a grade level and students in secondary academic courses to earn credit for a course on the basis credit by examination.
 Credit-by-examination assessments (CBEs) must be approved by each local board of trustees.

 With the approval of the local board of trustees, a school district may develop its own CBEs or purchase CBEs.
-For each high school course, each local board is required to approve at least four CBEs to include, to the extent available, College Board Advanced Placement (AP) and College-Level Examination Program (CLEP) exams.
+For each high school course, a local board is required to approve at least four CBEs, to the extent available, to include, College Board Advanced Placement (AP) and College-Level Examination Program (CLEP) exams.
 CBEs may also be developed by Texas Tech University, The University of Texas at Austin, the local school district, or another provider if the exams meet certain criteria.

-The Texas Administrative Code (TAC), §74.24(c)(2), requires that each school district (including Texas Tech University and The University of Texas at Austin) must certify that each CBE
+The Texas Administrative Code (TAC), §74.24(c)(2), requires that each school district or provider of an assessment, including Texas Tech University and The University of Texas at Austin, must certify that each CBE

 - covers all assessable TEKS for the course;